 - Details, details, details!
 The more information you can share, the better!

-- Include time for students to work on any ongoing projects – it’s work that needs to be done and you’ve already done the groundwork!
+- Include time for students to work on any ongoing projects.
+This is work that needs to be done, and you’ve already done the groundwork!

 - Worksheets, worksheets, worksheets.
 They may seem like busy work, but the substitute teacher will thank you for anything that doesn’t require student passwords or trying to work the smartboard.
 Pick from thousands of worksheets already made for you!